-PED 11105 Movement Concept, Skill Analysis, Performance and т р W Practices in Swimming & Life Saving 1 1 VV .
+PED 11105 Movement Concept, Skill Analysis, Performance and Practices in Swimming & Life Saving Т Р W History of the sport Basic movements of the sport Basic techniques and skills of selected

 History of the sport, Basic movements of the sport.
 Basic techniques and skills of selected sport, teaching methodology of techniques for beginners, Rules of the game, Basic formation systems for beginners.